apache/dubbo-website/blog/en-us/dubbo-101.md

 ### Java RMI Work Flow

-Here is how a typical RMI invocation usually works：
+Here is how a typical RMI invocation usually works:

 1. The server registers service from RMI and binds its address.
 2. The client registers service from RMI and obtains target address.